-This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
-We don't have enough data to report on your behaviors or feelings about this topic.
+This graph shows only one dimension - behavioral indicating that you are action -oriented without necessarily connecting to your understanding about this aspect.
+You might use this information to seek ways to expand your comprehension of this topic.
+We don't have enough data to report on how you feel about this aspect.